IamSoo/iamsoo/README.md

 ### Open Source: 👷
 I do work in some open source projects.
-I designed and developed the initial infrastructure of https://kuulie.com/ which my friend owns.
+I worked as a scot-free(no pay) CTO and designed, developed the complete code & infrastructure of https://kuulie.com/, which my friend owns.
+Its maintained by a service company now.

 ### Interests(Work related):
 I like to design, plan and discuss about bigdata stack & the recent trends.
 Like spark, flink, kafka, hudi etc